 Acrylic: Acrylic is meant to be an imitation to wool that holds up to wear, wrinkles, dirt, and fading.
 High-quality acrylics are great for kids and pets as they hold up to a good amount of wear.

 Bonded-Leather: Bonded leather is great for those that love the look of leather but need something a bit more durable.
 Bonded leather can be easily wiped down and isn't as prone to scratching and fading as real leather is.
-We love the lux look of the Carmen Collection.
+We love the luxe look of the Carmen collection's white bonded-leather sofa.

 Leather: A tough and durable material, leather can be vacuumed and wiped down with a damp cloth as needed.
 Just make sure you use a leather conditioner or saddle soap.
 Depending on the type of leather, this material can be good for kids.
 We say depending, because some true leathers scratch easily as part of their character.
 So if you have furry friends, they can easily scratch the leather with their paws.

 Micro-Fiber: One of the best options for kids, pets, and an active family lifestyle, microfiber is soft and tough, and holds up against absorption and water spillage.
-And it gives off a luxurious look, similar to velvet, like with the Darcy Violet Collection.
+And it gives off a luxurious look, similar to velvet, like with this Perry microfiber sectional.

 Nylon-Blend: Nylon is blended with other fabrics which makes it one of the most durable upholstery fabrics.
 It's great for kids and pets as it doesn't soil or wrinkle, but keep it out of direct sunlight as it can fade.